matheusfrancisco/vipo-mobile-app/README.md

 # TODO
 - [ ] Move components to your pages...exemple Facebook is use only in SingIn then we need to move Facebook to  SingIn/components/Facebook
 - [ ] Do the same to others components, in components let only generic components like Buttons
+- [ ] Think in folder architecture to React - Native
+- [ ] Think in compoments name to improve semantic